viadee/bpmn.ai/README.md

 Each of these applications serves a different purpose.

-Examples of the applications can be found in the [Wiki](/viadee/bpmn.ai/wiki/Tutorial-for-Spark-Importer).
+A tutorial and examples of the applications can be found in the [Wiki](/viadee/bpmn.ai/wiki/Tutorial-for-Spark-Importer).

 ### Data pipeline